n1teshy/yapper-tts/README.md

 ## enhancers
-an enhancer is `BaseEnhancer` subclass that implements an `enhance()` method, the method takes a string and adds the given `persona`'s vibe to it, there are two built-in enhancers `DefaultEnhancer` and `GeminiEnhancer`, `DefaultEnhancer` uses the [g4f](https://github.com/xtekky/gpt4free) to transform text and `GeminiEnhancer` uses Google's gemini api to do the same, you can create a free GCP account and get a gemini api-key for free to use `GeminiEnhancer`, you can pass your own enhancer by subclassing `BaseEnhancer`.
+an enhancer is `BaseEnhancer` subclass that implements an `enhance()` method, the method takes a string and adds the given `persona`'s vibe to it, there are three built-in enhancers `DefaultEnhancer`, `GeminiEnhancer` and `GroqEnhancer`,`DefaultEnhancer` uses the [g4f](https://github.com/xtekky/gpt4free) to transform text, `GeminiEnhancer` uses Google's gemini api and `GroqEnhancer` uses [groq](https://groq.com/)'s free APIs', you can create a free GCP account or Groq account and get a free api-key to use `GeminiEnhancer` and `GroqEnhancer` respectively, you can pass your own enhancer by subclassing `BaseEnhancer`.

-NOTE: `BaseEnhancer` may or may not work, use `GeminiEnhancer` for stability.
+NOTE: `BaseEnhancer` may or may not work, use `GeminiEnhancer` or `GroqEnhancer` for stability.
 NOTE: if an enhancer doesn't work, yapper will say the text as it is.
 ```python
 from yapper import Yapper, GeminiEnhancer